 CAVE, Nick; HEARD

-HEARD consists of 30 ‘soundsuits’, made to be worn or displayed as sculptures.
-Cave created his first soundsuit in 1992 in response to the now infamous beating of Rodney King by Los Angeles police and his awareness of the danger of being a black man in the United States.
-Describing the creative process, he speaks of picking up a twig from the ground, something of no value, and adding another twig, and then another, to form a protective suit.
-Cave’s soundsuits offer a way to express individuality while shielding identity markers such as skin colour, gender or sexuality.
+‘Soundsuits’ 1992–ongoing is Cave’s signature series of artworks.
+He created his first soundsuit in response to the now infamous beating of Rodney King by Los Angeles police the year prior, and his awareness of the danger of being a black man in the United States.
+Describing the creative process, Cave has spoken of picking up a twig from the ground, something of no value, and adding another twig, and then another, to form a protective suit.
+The suits offer a way to express individuality while shielding identity markers such as skin colour, gender or sexuality.

-HEARD has a sense of ceremony – it is full of pageantry, colour and sound.
-‘Hearing’ each other is a hopeful metaphor for an inclusive society.
-The 30 ‘soundsuits’ draw on longstanding performative traditions, from the abundant ornamentation of African ceremonial costume, to the elaborate garb of the New Orleans ‘Mardi Gras Indians’.
-By joining everyday materials– raffia, buttons, beads and crochet – together with music, dance and community participation, Cave encourages us to smile and remember that change and transformation are always possible.
+ceremonial costume to the elaborate garb of the New Orleans ‘Mardi Gras Indians’.
+By joining everyday materials together with music, dance and community participation, Nick Cave encourages us to smile and to remember that change and transformation is possible.

 1 The artist in conversation with Andrew Bolton, in Nick Cave: Epitome, Prestel Publishing, New York, 2014, p.89.

 2 William Morrow, ‘Unfamiliar extremes’, in Laura Caruso (ed.), Sojourn: Nick Cave [exhibition catalogue], Denver Art Museum, Denver, Colorado, 2013, p.7.